Family Law Lawyer Rockville, MD

 - Who remains in the family home

 Q: I’m worried that my children are in danger when they visit my ex.
-Is it possible to stop visitation with them?
+Is it possible to stop visiting with them?

 A: While courts want children to be able to see both parents if possible, if you believe that your children are going to be harmed when they visit your ex, you should speak with your attorney as soon as possible to get them out of a dangerous situation.

 Talking to Your Children About Divorce

 Divorce is often hardest on the children.
 Divorce is difficult for any child to go through, and while many people think it is only younger children that suffer, that is not the case.
 Parents may believe there is nothing they can do to make the process any easier, but that is also untrue.
 If you are going through a divorce, the following steps may help make the process easier for the kids.

 Keep Your Regular Routine

 When going through a divorce, you will have many deviations from your regular routine.
 You may have to meet with your attorney and attend settlement conferences as well as court appearances.
 Even with all of this going on, it is essential to keep your schedule as normal as possible.
 If your children have extracurricular activities, make sure you continue to ensure they attend them and that you do, as well.
 Make sure you keep the routine the same as home, even if it’s something as simple as sitting down together for dinner every night.

 Create a Co-Parenting Plan